 UI developers must be curious about the user’s behaviour.
 They must ask questions like what are the user’s preferences, how are they motivated, are there any pain points.
 Such thoughtful questions and other curious interactions help to gather greater insight.
 The UI developer can then use this information to improve the product.

 A UI designer interacts with different sets of individuals.
 This includes the marketing team, production team, development team, other designers, customers, as well as the client.
-Consequently, their communication skills must be strong as they share the ideas and the findings with stakeholders.
+Consequently, their communication skills must be strong as they share their ideas and findings with stakeholders.

 How Much Do UI Developers Earn?